Why GameStop shares are on a wild, Reddit-driven run

 The start of GameStop’s January rally can be traced back to August 2020, when Ryan Cohen, the co-founder of the online pet supply company Chewy, disclosed that he held a major stake in the company through his investment firm, RC Ventures.
 With a successful track record in e-commerce, Cohen has since pushed GameStop to move away from emphasizing its physical stores and reorient the business around digital sales, esports, streaming and mobile gaming.

+Before Cohen’s arrival, GameStop was seen by many on Wall Street as a relic of an earlier era, defined by a massive retail footprint and late-night lines for Black Friday and blockbuster game releases.
+With longer hardware life cycles, and the explosion of online and mobile games that transcend the older console model, the company struggled to adapt, drawing analogies to the fate of the record store.
+Last month, GameStop said net sales fell 30 percent in the third quarter compared with the same period in 2019.

-In January, GameStop appointed Cohen and two other former Chewy executives to its board of directors, tasked with accelerating the company’s transformation into a tech-centric e-commerce power house.
+In January, however, GameStop appointed Cohen and two other former Chewy executives to its board of directors, tasked with accelerating the company’s transformation into a tech-centric e-commerce power house.
 Shares nearly doubled the week after the announcement.

 GameStop’s ‘short squeeze’

-Touting the optimistic case for GameStop’s future, and the huge opportunity for gains in a company that many institutional investors had bet against, day traders on Reddit and other online communities snapped up GameStop shares..
+Touting the optimistic case for GameStop’s future, and the huge opportunity for gains in a company that many institutional investors had bet against, day traders on Reddit and other online communities snapped up the retailer’s shares.
+Through its meteoric climb, people claiming to have purchased GameStop shares have framed their efforts as a collective, financial rebellion of sorts, delivering payback to wealthy short sellers that grew complacent and overextended themselves.

 Part of GameStop’s tremendous climb is tied to those who believe its shares will sink.
 At the start of the year, GameStop was among the most highly targeted companies by short sellers — investors who bet against a company and who stand to make money when a stock price falls.
 To short a company, a seller typically borrows a stock and then sells it, with the intention of buying the stock back at a later date, once the price drops.
 The seller then returns the shares to the entity from which it borrowed, and pockets the difference in price.

 But in cases where the pessimistic bet fails to pan out, and the stock price rises, short sellers still have to cover their borrowed shares and are forced to buy the stock back at the higher price.
-This is known as a ‘short squeeze.'
+This is known as a “short squeeze.”
 In this situation, short sellers move to cut their losses and purchase shares that they expected to fall in value but in fact have risen.
 This money-losing “squeeze” can fuel a cycle of even higher prices, as short sellers buy more shares and drive costs upward.

 How might the stock rebellion end?